 Things to do in Naples, Florida

-Naples is a great place to enjoy a variety of water sports, especially at the Delnor-Wiggens State Park.
-Delnor-Wiggens State Park offers swimming, sunbathing, hiking, fishing, kayaking, boating, paddle boarding, snorkeling, scuba diving, birding, jet skiing, and hiking.
+Naples is a great place to enjoy various water sports, especially at the Delnor-Wiggins State Park.
+Delnor-Wiggins State Park offers swimming, sunbathing, hiking, fishing, kayaking, boating, paddle boarding, snorkeling, scuba diving, birding, jet skiing, and hiking.
 You can rent equipment or bring your own.
 You can also take self-guided or guided tours.
-Wildlife that you might see include a variety of birds, manatees, alligators, dolphins, and mangrove swamps.
-Please check out our blog articles about these activities and Delnor-Wiggens State Park as well as other Naples locations.
+Wildlife that you might see includes a variety of birds, manatees, dolphins, and more in mangrove swamps and on the beach.
+Please check out our blog articles about these activities and Delnor-Wiggens State Park and other Naples locations.

 If you are interested in fishing, you’ll find plenty of choices in Naples.
-A good place to start is the beach at Delnor-Wiggins Pass.
-Delnor-Wiggins Pass State Park offers a lot of activities for the whole family.
-As mentioned, you can fish from the beach, rent a dinghy, book a spot on a fishing tour, or charter a boat.
+A good place to start is at Delnor-Wiggins Pass.
+Delnor-Wiggins Pass State Park offers many fishing opportunities for the whole family – you can fish from the beach, in the pass, or the mangroves, either from shore or by launching your boat or fishing kayak from the boat ramp.
+The park is open daily from dawn until dusk so that you can enjoy the benefits of early morning and late afternoon fishing.
+Furthermore, Naples has many options where you could also rent a boat for the day or book a spot on a fishing charter.
 Redfish, snapper, sea trout, tarpon, pompano, snook, and sheepshead are constantly brought in by the tide.
-You can choose a fishing spot in a stream, spill, or mangrove.
-The park is open daily from dawn until dusk so you can enjoy the benefits of early morning fishing.

 Take a Cruise